davekirby/EFFProject/report/PROJ_KirbyD.md

 # Evaluation and Tuning

 The package was evaluated against several different datasets for classification and gym environments for reinforcement learning.
-The results were saved to tensorboard for analysis.
+The results were saved to TensorBoard for analysis.

 ##  FuzzyClassifier evaluation